 Your Dorm Team and Dorm-Life Support

 Mr. Ken Fukushima is your (primary) Dorm Director (Ext.
-847).
+555).
 We call him Ken!
-He is supported by Mr. Kaz Sumiyasu, and Mr. Hiroki Yokoyama on his days off.
+He is supported by Mr. Hiroki Yokoyama and Mr. Taka Nakajima on his days off.
 They are available in the SD1 1F office 4:00pm to 7:00pm, and 8:00pm to 11:30pm 7 days a week, including holidays, to offer dorm residents assistance with their stay on campus.
-Ken handles check in/out, storage use, dorm maintenance issues, student car registration, off campus housing advice, night emergencies, various dorm issues, etc. and is on hand in the evenings for a friendly conversation.
+Ken handles check in/out, dorm maintenance issues, student car registration, off campus housing advice, MSA rental items, Bike repairs, night emergencies, various dorm issues, etc. and is on hand in the evenings for a friendly conversation.

 Other Members of the Dorm Team